Physics/Astronomy: Contract Instructor-College Credit

 We are adding new staff, classified professionals, faculty, and administrators who, alongside our stellar colleagues, will lead us into the future.
 If this opportunity sounds like the right fit for you, I encourage you to file an application for employment.

-Applications are being accepted for the position of Assistant Professor, Physics, at San Diego Mesa College, beginning in late January, 2023.
+Applications are being accepted for the position of Assistant Professor, Physics/Astronomy, at San Diego Mesa College, beginning in August 2023.
 Mesa College is located in the Kearny Mesa area of the city of San Diego and is one of three colleges in the San Diego Community College District.
 Assignments may include some combination of day, evening, Saturday, and/or off-campus classes.
 While the current vacancy is at Mesa College, applicants are subject to assignment at any District facility at the option of the Chancellor.
 In addition, applications submitted may serve to establish an eligibility list for similar vacancies that may occur in the District throughout the academic year.
 Final appointment of this position will be dependent upon the outcome of the State budget.

 While the current vacancy exists at San Diego Mesa College, applicants should understand that they are subject to assignment at any District facility at the option of the Chancellor.